 Duke's regulated utilities provide a stable source of earnings.
 The company's large capital-expenditure plan should drive rate base and earnings growth for the next several years.

-The company operates in constructive North Carolina and South Carolina regulatory jurisdictions, which account for more than half of the company's regulated revenue.
+The company operates in constructive North Carolina, South Carolina, and Florida regulatory jurisdictions, which account for most of the company's regulated revenue.

-Because of Duke's aggressive investment plan, Duke's regulatory risk increases.
+Because of Duke's aggressive investment plan, regulatory risk increases.